 Archery (SS, SQ, SL) – Archery teaches campers coordination, patience, and perseverance.
 The emphasis is on safety and personal improvement in a non-competitive atmosphere.
 Aside from shooting at point-value targets, campers may shoot for distance, accuracy, and for fun.

-Arts and Crafts (AN, GH, JR, SS, SQ, SL) – Ants create crafts within their unit under the direction of their Unit Leader.
+Arts and Crafts (GH, JR, SS, SQ, SL) – Ants create crafts within their unit under the direction of their Unit Leader.
 All other groups attend classes led by our Arts and Crafts specialist.
 Super Seniors are exposed to a variety of crafting techniques including watercolor, pottery, and weaving.
 Seniors choose from a variety of crafts with increasing technical and creative difficulty as they progress through the Knighthood Program.

 Dance (SQ, SL) – Dance is a playful experience of rhythm and movement.
 Music and choreography are based on styles which interest participating campers.
 Swing, line dance, hip hop, lyrical and even stomp are some of the possibilities.

-Lunch (AN, GH, JR, SS, SQ, SL) – Campers should bring a non-perishable lunch each day in a reusable container.
+Lunch (GH, JR, SS, SQ, SL) – Campers should bring a non-perishable lunch each day in a reusable container.
 High Meadows encourages campers to bring healthy lunches that generate as little waste as possible.
 Campers are able to recycle #1 and #2 plastics, aluminum containers (such as fruit cups) and some paper products.
 A compost pile is also available for food scraps.
 Campers are not allowed to bring glass containers or soda cans to camp.